infodatinc/morphus/README.md

 # DataMorph

 **DataMorph** is a secure, scalable application designed to automate and manage data transfers between various sources and destinations using configurable pipelines.
 The `MorphusInstaller.sh`  simplifies deployment and management of DataMorph application using Docker and Docker Compose.
 It offers guided setup and CLI-based lifecycle control.

 ---

 ##  Tech Stack

 - **Frontend:** Angular
 - **Backend:** Java-Springboot
 - **Workflow Orchestration:** Apache Airflow
-- **Databases:** MySQL (backend) & PostgreSQL (Airflow)
+- **Databases:** PostgreSQL
 - **Containerization:** Docker + Docker Compose

 ---